GoDaddy Website Builder Review: The Right Tool in 2023?

-Since GoDaddy's site builder is free to use (you'll only have to pay for your domain and other features), creating an account with the provider is quickly taken care of.
-As a result, when registering, you won't need to supply any payment information.
-Should you not want to sign up by email, you can also use your Facebook or Google login as an alternative.
+Since GoDaddy Website + Marketing is free to use (you'll only have to pay for your domain and other features), creating an account is fast: You won't need to supply any payment information.
+Should you not want to sign up by email, you can use your Facebook or Google login instead.

-You won't need to input any payment information to register with GoDaddy.
+To register with GoDaddy, you won't need to input any payment information.

-In the next step, select the category that best describes your business.
-For this, GoDaddy offers a number of options, however, you can also input a term in the search bar if you can't find what it is that you're looking for.
-After this, you'll be asked to supply a name for your website (you can change this later if desired), and then you'll be taken to the site builder itself.
+Next, select the category that best describes your business.
+For this, GoDaddy offers a number of options, however, you can also input a term in the search bar if you can't find what you're looking for.
+After that, name your business (this can be changed later if desired), and then you'll be taken to the site builder itself.

 What kind of website are you creating?
-Based on the information you supply here, GoDaddy will suggest a suitable design template.
+Based on the information you provide here, GoDaddy will suggest a suitable design template.

 Emphasis on user-friendliness

-The editor in GoDaddy's site builder is split between two halves.
-To the left, you'll see the site preview, where you can edit text directly and add new areas and sections to your website.
-Off to the right, you're able to make changes to your site's design and navigation.
+The editor in Website + Marketing is comprised of two halves.
+On the left, a site preview is displayed, in which you can directly edit text and add new areas and sections to your website.
+To the right, you'll adjust your site's design and navigation.

-Before all of that though, you'll be welcomed to the editor with a brief tutorial.
-After clicking on the "Next steps" button, you'll be given some suggestions for what to do.
-GoDaddy recommends choosing a theme (based on the information you supplied earlier, the platform automatically suggests one).
-You can do all of this in the upper right, by clicking on "Theme" in the menu.
+Before all of that though, you'll be welcomed with a brief tutorial.
+After clicking on the "Next steps" button, some suggestions are offered for what to do next.
+GoDaddy recommends choosing a theme from those it thinks would work best for your website (based on the information you supplied earlier).
+All of this can be done by clicking on "Theme" in the upper-right of the menu.

-There are also two other tabs in the navigation menu: Under Settings, you can make some adjustments to your website, integrate social media links, or add an analytics tracker.
-By clicking on "Website", you'll be able to manage how your pages are arranged and add new ones if desired.
-As just a few examples, this is where you can integrate an online store into your website, or add-ons, such as a live support chat for your customers.
+The navigation menu also features two other tabs: Under Settings, you can make some adjustments to your website, integrate social media links, or add an analytics tracker.
+By clicking on "Website", it's possible to manage how your pages are arranged and, if desired, to add new ones.
+This is also where you'll integrate an online store into your website, or add-ons, such as a live support chat for your customers.

 In the "Website" menu, you can add new pages or manage your existing web presence.

 All other changes are made directly in the website preview area.
-There, you'll find content divided among different types, and have the ability to add or move it around.
-Text can also be edited here, however, GoDaddy's editor doesn't have drag and drop capabilities, meaning that users are tied to the existing layouts.
+There, you'll be able to either add new content or rearrange existing content of all types.
+This is also where text is edited, however, GoDaddy's editor doesn't have drag and drop capabilities, tying users to the existing layouts.

-Generally speaking, GoDaddy's site builder is easy to get a feel for and intuitive, which certainly advantages beginners.
-At the same time, the limitations cut both ways, reducing creative freedom, but more on that below.
+Generally speaking, GoDaddy's Website + Marketing is easy to get a feel for and intuitive, both of which are advantages to beginners.
+At the same time, the limitations reduce creative freedom, but more on that below.

-GoDaddy lacks true drag and drop capabilities, meaning that you won't be able to position content elements at will.
-Instead, the site builder offers ready-made sections that feature in different layouts.
-To add one of these to a website, click on the plus symbol between the sections.
+GoDaddy lacks true drag and drop functionality, meaning that you won't be able to position content elements at will.
+Instead, the site builder offers ready-made sections that can be added to different layouts.
+To see what's available, click on the plus symbol between sections.

 Sections are subdivided into categories like "General", "Audio & Video", "Store, or "Restaurant".
-In addition to classic types such as image galleries or contact windows, you'll also find more specific options, such as Job Postings, FAQs, or restaurant menus.
+In addition to classics like image galleries or contact pages, you'll also find more specific options, like job announcements, FAQs, or restaurant menus.

-With GoDaddy, you can add all sorts of ready-made sections to your website.
+GoDaddy allows you to add all sorts of ready-made sections to your website.

-Depending on the type of section you select, you'll have different layout options, however, their arrangement and content cannot be changed.
-Unfortunately, it also isn't possible to add an empty section and adjust this to your specifications.
+Your layout options depend on the type of section you select.
+Just keep in mind that their arrangement and content cannot be changed.
+Unfortunately, it also isn't possible to add an empty section and adjust it to your specifications.
 Instead, you'll need to rely on what GoDaddy offers.
-Anyone unable to find the type of content block they're looking for will be sorely disappointed.
+Anyone unable to find the type of content block they're looking for among these options will be sorely disappointed.

-Making matters worse, the platform also lacks an app marketplace or center where features and content, on top of those offered by the platform, can be integrated.
+Making matters worse, the platform also lacks an app marketplace hosting third-party features and content.
 The only consolation is that it is possible to input user-defined HTML code.

 Basic blogging features

-Blogs are added to sites as sections.
-Entries aren't written directly in the site builder's editor, but rather, in the superordinate GoDaddy administration menu, under the "Marketing" heading.
-Through the blog editor, you can add images, videos, and dividers, however, you won't find an HTML editor.
+Blogs are added as sections.
+Entries aren't written directly in the site builder's editor, but rather, in the superordinate GoDaddy administration menu, which is accessible under the "Marketing" heading.
+Using the blog editor, you can add images, videos, and dividers, however, you won't find an HTML editor.

-Blog entries can either be published immediately or scheduled for a later point in time.
+Entries can either be published immediately or scheduled for a later point in time.
 It's also possible to create categories and assign your blog entries to them.
-Beyond that, there isn't all that much to say about the platform's blog features.
+Beyond that, there isn't much to say about the platform's blog features.
 For editorial groups, the service's lack of team editing is disappointing.
-In the past, it was possible to integrate comments via Disqus, however, GoDaddy appears to have removed this capability.
+In the past, it was possible to enable comments via Disqus, however, GoDaddy appears to have removed this capability.